 The goal of the technical assistance is to address a specific challenge or fulfill a need that is essential to a current project's successful implementation.
 The intended result of this technical assistance is a tangible product or specific deliverable designed to help move a project forward.
 The technical assistance provided is not intended to compete with industry by performing activities typically performed by consultants/contractors, nor is it intended to provide skills/job training or field general inquiries.

 Each request will be evaluated based on scope and available budget.
-Note that in addition to the request form, additional information may be needed to better evaluate a request, such as past energy audits or engineering designs.
+Note that in addition to the initial email, additional information may be needed to better evaluate a request, such as past energy audits or engineering designs.

 Read more about: